2018 FIFA World Cup: Music

-Other controversies
+Controversies

 Thirty-three footballers who were alleged to be part of the Russian steroid programme are listed in the McLaren Report.
 On 22 December 2017, it was reported that FIFA had fired a doctor who had been investigating doping in Russian football.
-On 22 May 2018 FIFA confirmed that the investigations concerning all Russian players named for the provisional squad of the FIFA World Cup in Russia had been completed, with the result that insufficient evidence was found to support anti-doping rule violations.
+On 22 May 2018, FIFA stated that the investigations concerning all Russian players named for the provisional squad of the FIFA World Cup in Russia had been completed, with the result that insufficient evidence was found to support anti-doping rule violations.
 FIFA's medical committee also decided that Russian personnel would not be involved in performing drug testing procedures at the tournament, an action taken to reassure teams that samples would not be tampered with.

 Russia relaxed its visa rules during the World Cup, allowing Fan ID holders to enter and exit Russia without a visa through 31 December 2018.
 Traffickers exploited this system to bring foreign sex trafficking victims into the country, especially from Nigeria.
 Reuters had raised concerns about the victims' conditions, who had allegedly been forced into prostitution, with some of them enduring violent abuse.
 Russian authorities were accused of doing little to fix to the issue, allegedly because many locals blamed the victims for falling into prostitution.